kmx-io/kmx-io.github.io/index.md

 There is much room for improvement but we consider it production ready.

-[cl-facts](https://github.com/facts-db/cl-facts) is a Common Lisp implementation of facts-db.
-It is available under the ISC license.
+[cl-facts](https://github.com/facts-db/cl-facts) is a Common Lisp implementation of facts-db available under the ISC license.

 #### 2.4.2 cffi-posix
 [![(cffi-posix)](https://avatars3.githubusercontent.com/u/28656020?s=96)](https://github.com/cffi-posix)